ajeandouble/cheatsheets/softwaredesign_notes.md

 > - Don’t Chain Method Calls.
 > - Avoid Global Data (You’ll find yourself writing a bunch of setup code to create a global environment just to allow your test to run.)
 > - If It’s Important Enough to Be Global, Wrap It in an API
+> - (...) stop what you’re doing. (...)
+Stop thinking about the code, and do something that is fairly mindless for a while, away from a keyboard.

 ## Configuration